gaurav-aryal/personal_blog/src/content/blog/beginning-of-infinity.md

 ---
-title: "The Beginning of Infinity: Unraveling David Deutsch's Masterpiece"
+title: "The Beginning of Infinity"
 description: "A deep dive into the ideas about knowledge, progress, and reality presented in The Beginning of Infinity"
 pubDate: "2025-02-16"
 heroImage: "/blog/beginning-of-infinity.jpg"